6 Best Defibrillators for the Office: A Buyer’s Guide

 One of the biggest compliance gaps isn’t the AED itself, but the paperwork that supports it.
 It’s all too common to find AEDs with expired pads, devices locked in cabinets, or no record of which employees are trained.
 When an auditor asks for documentation, a missing file can create serious problems.
 The solution is to establish a single, centralized system for all your AED information.
 Moving away from scattered spreadsheets to a dedicated program management service ensures nothing gets lost and that you’re always prepared to demonstrate compliance.

-Simplifying Maintenance Tracking
+How to Simplify Maintenance Tracking

 Manually tracking battery expiration dates, pad replacement schedules, and software updates is a logistical headache.
 For a single device, it’s a chore; for multiple devices, it’s a recipe for failure.
 These critical components have different lifecycles, and letting even one expire means your AED may not function in an emergency.
 Automating your maintenance tracking is the key.
 An effective management program sends you alerts for upcoming expirations and service needs, taking the guesswork out of readiness and closing the loop on every critical task.